anthony01099/APICABINA/README.md

 ## User admin
 To create an admin user for a company:

-1-Create the user.
+1-Create the user.\n
-2-Add the user to the "Company admin" group.
+2-Add the user to the "Company admin" group.\n
-3-Mark the user as "Staff User".
+3-Mark the user as "Staff User".\n
-4-Create the relation user-company
+4-Create a new Client object with the user and the company.\n